Chalazion, eyelid lumps

 What is the recovery from a chalazion surgery?

-Following surgery, you will be prescribed antibiotic ointment to use and a pad will be placed over the eye.
+Following surgery, you will be prescribed antibiotic ointment to use, and a pad will be placed over the eye.
 We recommend keeping the pad on until the next morning.
-The antibiotic ointment is to be used four times per day for 5 days.
-At first, the eye may be bruised and swollen but this should subside over the following days.
-Although the majority of cysts should resolve, virtual follow up can be arranged if required.
+The antibiotic ointment will be used four times per day for 5 days.
+At first, the eye may be bruised and swollen, but this should subside over the following days.
+Although the majority of cysts should be resolved, virtual follow-up can be arranged if required.

 Examples of Chalazia